Lepas leaps into the UK market, joining stablemates Omoda, Jaecoo and Chery.

 The Lepas name comes from ‘leopard’, ‘leap’ and ‘passion’, and the marketing material says the L8’s styling ‘takes inspiration from the agile, muscular contours of a running leopard’, and that the ‘distinctive LED headlights are styled to echo the focused intensity of a leopard’s eye’.

 However, we can’t help but notice the similarities between the front end of the Lepas L8 and Chery’s Tiggo 8.
+Being somewhat charitable, there are also similarities to the Jaguar F-Pace.

 Around the sides, the Lepas L8 has a simpler design than Chery models, and the rear end sees a slim, full-width lightbar that could be borrowed from a host of different carmakers – we see bits of Audi, Leapmotor and Porsche in its design.
 Even the brand’s font is very close to a Porsche font.

-Lepas L8 range and performance
+Lepas L8 prices and trim levels

 Dimensions